 Maintaining excellent records is essential and this includes balancing the checkbook and keeping a good record of expenditures.
 Failure to properly account for expenditures or using the trust funds for improper purposes could result in the trustee being deemed liable to the beneficiaries for misappropriation of Trust assets.

 Common Problems for Successor Trustees Usually Result From Neglecting to Get Professional Advice Concerning A Few Common Areas of Trust Administration As Follows:

 At the risk of overemphasizing this point, the following common problems of successor trustees usually relate to a failure to get professional guidance.
 Typically, professionals would advise caution in the following areas.

 - Handling Payment for Estate Expenses and Trustee Fees

 - Distributing Assets at the Request of Family Members

 1. Transferring assets out of a revocable living trust without proper guidance can create problems for successor trustees.

-Assets are often transferred out of a trust for Medicaid planning or asset protection purposes and this usually occurs during the life of the “settlor” of the trust.
+Assets in Florida are often transferred out of a trust for Florida Medicaid planning or asset protection purposes and this usually occurs during the life of the “settlor” of the trust.
 As you might imagine, this can also result in disputes and complications with other beneficiaries down the road.

 Generally, the rule is that a successor trustee of a Florida trust has absolute discretion to utilize the trust assets for the best interest of the settlor.
 The backlash here is that the successor trustee isn’t you, and thus the successor trustee may be held to scrutiny by the other trust beneficiaries for actions taken concerning the trust assets even if measures were taken in order to take care of you.
 This can become a very complex process for a successor trustee.